ZaraJadidi/zHtml/README.md

 <br>

 web page: The layout of a web page can improve user experience and make the content more readable.
-The body of a web page can be divided into 3 parts.
+The body of a web page can be divided into 3 parts.<br>

 Header: "header" The "header" container tag usually contains introductory information.The header often contains navigation links, a menu and/or a search bar.
 Brand elements like logos are usually found in the header too.